Scholarship Opportunities

 The IEEE EMC Society has the following scholarship and grant opportunities.

-EMC+SIPI Student Hardware Competition
+EMC+SIPI Student EMC Hardware Competition

 IEEE James C. Klouda Memorial Scholarship Award